grain-lang/grain/stdlib/int64.md

 divU : (Int64, Int64) -> Int64
 ```

-Computes the unsigned quotient of its operands.
+Computes the quotient of its operands using unsigned division.

 Parameters: